 Manuel Portela is Full Professor in the Department of Languages, Literatures and Cultures, School of Arts and Humanities, University of Coimbra.
 He holds a PhD in English Culture (2001) and Habilitation [Agregação] in English Literature (2010).
-He was an FCT post-doctoral scholar at the Institute for Advanced Technology in the Humanities (IATH), University of Virginia (2008), and visiting scholar at the English Department, University of Maryland (2016).
-He has taught in several undergraduate - Modern Languages, Art Studies, Information Science - and graduate programs - MA in Studies of Culture, Literature and Modern Languages (English and American Studies), MA in Creative Writing, PhD Program in Information Science, and FCT PhD in Materialities of Literature, which he coordinates.
+He was an FCT post-doctoral scholar at the Institute for Advanced Technology in the Humanities (IATH), University of Virginia (2008), and an FCT visiting scholar at the English Department, University of Maryland (2016).
+He has taught in several undergraduate - Modern Languages, Art Studies, Information Science - and graduate programs - MA in Studies of Culture, Literature and Modern Languages (English and American Studies), MA in Creative Writing, PhD Program in Information Science, and FCT PhD Program in Materialities of Literature, which he coordinates.
 He was Director of the University Theatre (TAGV) between 2005 and 2008.
-He is a researcher at the Centre for Portuguese Literature at the University of Coimbra, where he coordinates the "Digital Mediation and Materialities of Literature" research group (2014-2022).
-He is currently the Chair of the Department of Languages, Literatures and Cultures (2019-2021), and served as a member of the General Council of the University of Coimbra (2016-2020).
+He is a researcher at the Centre for Portuguese Literature at the University of Coimbra, where he coordinates the "Digital Mediation and Materialities of Literature" research group (2014-2023).
+He was Chair of the Department of Languages, Literatures and Cultures (2019-2021), and served as a member of the General Council of the University of Coimbra (2016-2020).
 He is the current Director of the General Library of the University of Coimbra.

 He collaborated in the research project "PO-EX ’70-’80: A Digital Archive of Portuguese Experimental Literature" (CECLICO, University Fernando Pessoa, 2010-2013), and was principal investigator in the project "No Problem Has a Solution: A Digital Archive of the Book of Disquiet" (CLP, University of Coimbra, 2012-2015).
 He participated in the following international projects: The Reception of British and Irish Authors in Europe (volumes on Laurence Sterne, 2004, and on Jane Austen, 2007; British Academy, and Arts and Humanities Research Council); Consortium on Electronic Literature (CELL, 2013-2015); Network for Digital Humanities Methods in the Arts and Humanities (NeDiMAH, 2015); PERFORMA.
 El teatro fuera del teatro.
 Performatividades contemporáneas en la era digital (FFI2015-63746-P) (2016-2019), and Translating Electronic Literature: A Transatlantic Program in Collaborative Digital Humanities (2017-2018).